microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 ### Grounded prompting

-In the copies we have generated so far, the model has been creative in inventing a business value proposition and product offering.
+In the website copy we have generated so far, the model has been creative in inventing a business value proposition and product offering.
 However, in real-world scenarios, we want the model to generate text that is grounded in reality and reflects the actual business.
-To achieve this, we can use a technique called **Retrieval Augmented Generation**.
+To achieve this, we can use a technique called **Retrieval Augmented Generation (RAG)**.
 This technique involves providing the model with a set of facts or information about the business, which the model can then use to generate more accurate and relevant text.

 > [!NOTE]
-> **Retrieval-Augmented Generation** (RAG) is an AI technique that combines a language model with a search system to provide more accurate and detailed information.
+> **Retrieval-Augmented Generation (RAG)** is an AI technique that combines a language model with a search system to provide more accurate and detailed information.
 In a RAG pattern, the system usually retrieves relevant information from a database and then uses it to help generate more informed and contextually accurate text responses.
-For the sake of this lab, we will simulate the retrieval process by providing the model with a set of facts about the business in the prompt.
+For the sake of this lab, we will simulate the retrieval process, by providing the model with a set of facts about the business in the prompt.

 Added knowledge can be provided always through the System message.
 So, let's add to the current System message the information below, and then click "Apply changes".